 Not Getting Essential Love And Care

 A lack of necessary love breeds hatred.
-We don’t know Glass’ childhood, but we do see cruel treatment by the men he was counting on for care after the bear mauled him.
+We don’t know Glass’s childhood in The Revenant, but we do see cruel treatment by the men he was counting on for care after the bear mauled him.
 Fitzgerald and Bridgers (Will Poulter) left him to die, and Fitzgerald brutally killed his half-breed son; a son he was too weak to protect as he always had.
 He’d repeatedly told Hawk: “I’m here, I’m right here.”

 No one was there for Glass.
 Although his Captain, Andrew Henry (Domhnall Gleeson) entrusted Fitzgerald and Bridgers to watch over him until he recovered, Fitzgerald selfishly convinced Bridgers to abandon Glass.
-They dug a grave; half buried him alive, and left him, knowing he would die without them.
-This kind of neglect, along with Glass’ helplessness against Fitzgerald’s mean-spirited unfeeling prejudice against Hawk, brings understandable rage.
+They dug a grave; half-buried him alive, and left him, knowing he would die without them.
+This kind of neglect, along with Glass’s helplessness against Fitzgerald’s mean-spirited unfeeling prejudice against Hawk, brings understandable rage.

 Revenge was what Hugh Glass lived for in order to die a peaceful death.
 He wouldn’t let his son down.
 He’d live to see Fitzgerald pay with his life.
 He’d take matters into his own hands.

 Taking matters into his own hands meant acting on his hate.
-Glass’ actions were certainly pre-meditated; he had a lot of time to think about killing Fitzgerald.
+Glass’s actions in The Revenant were certainly pre-meditated; he had a lot of time to think about killing Fitzgerald.
 With his resolve to get revenge, he even overcame significant physical encumbrances.
 Under the pressure of his hate, killing seemed the only “logical” choice.